 Last 12 months, Washington state enlisted a new hashish traceability machine known as Leaf Data Systems, which has been plagued with problems, such as companies not logging in, scrambled orders, and missing transport manifests.
 The gadget has also fallen victim to hackers, compromising information and creating even more havoc throughout the state’s pot organizations.

-Tindall stated the mixed groups, pretty ambitiously, want to “create the maximum transparent and connected enterprise on this planet.”
+Tindall stated that the mixed groups, pretty ambitiously, want to “create the maximum transparent and connected enterprise on this planet.”

 “The aim is to create a higher industry,” he said, adding later, “that is us responding to a want that exists globally.”